 All fee calculations are inclusive of GST.
-Reduced input tax credits have been incorporated into the Operating costs.
+Reduced input tax credits have been incorporated into the operating costs that form part of the administration fee.

 Fee changes

 All fees are current and may be revised or adjusted by the Trustee from time to time without member consent.
 The Trustee may also introduce new fees.
 If there is a significant increase in fees, the Trustee must notify members 30 days in advance of the change.